-Hayle Gallery 13 – A closer look at the archway in the previous image, at some time or another the wall has received a repair above the arch.
+Hayle Gallery 13 – A closer look at the archway in the previous image.
+It would appear that some time or another the wall has received a repair above the arch.

 Hayle Gallery 14 – This is the ruined remains of the foundry “Pattern Shop” It is rather a lovely building, the balance of the windows is very pleasing to the eye.
 When I look at buildings like this I often wonder who looked out the windows….what did they see, who were they.

-Hayle Gallery 15 – The Pattern Shop again, this image shows one edge of the Hayle viaduct, this carries the main train line.
+Hayle Gallery 15 – The Pattern Shop again, this image shows one edge of the main line viaduct.
+This carries the main train line out of Cornwall.

 Hayle Gallery 16 – A detail of the Pattern Shop wall, solid stone construction with some brick edges.
 In some respects its amazing it is still standing.
 Like most Cornish buildings it was built to last.

 Hayle Gallery 17 – The side wall of the pattern shop, there appears to be a roofline suggesting there was another building here as well.
 The wall has been strengthened by the addition of circular plates.

 Hayle Gallery 18 -A detailed image of the doorway in the wall the the ruined Pattern Shop.